-This document provides you with steps required to disable Automatic Updates in Microsoft Windows manually or using Desktop Central.
+This document provides you with steps required to disable Automatic Updates in Microsoft Windows manually or using Endpoint Central (formerly Desktop Central).
 The Automatic Updates feature provides you with updates for your Microsoft Windows operating system and its components like Internet Explorer.
 You can disable this feature if you have a specific routine for updates or if your connection does not support running this feature automatically, for example running this feature automatically slows down your computer.

-To disable Windows Automatic Updates using Desktop Central, follow the steps given below:
+To disable Windows Automatic Updates, follow the steps given below: